rmastand/MODProducer/README.md

 - The first step is to download ROOT files from the CMS server.
 You can start the download process using the Python script `download.py`.
 This script takes two arguments:

     1. a path to a file which contains a list of links to ROOT files to download from the CERN server (one link per line).
-For a sample file, see `file_paths/Jet/small_list.txt`.
+You will probably need to manually create this and place it in the ```file_paths``` folder.
+There are many examples in ```file_paths/samples```; the number at the end of each sample is the record number and going to http://opendata.cern.ch/record/# will tell you what year this dataset is from.
+This example will use a 2011 sample. ```Jet_21.txt```.
     2. a destination path to write the files to.
 Note that the ROOT files are each ~1 GB, so make sure that the destination has enough storage to hold all of the files you're trying to download.

     ```
-    python download.py ./file_paths/Jet11/small_list.txt ~/MITOpenDataProject/
+    python download.py ./file_paths/samples/Jet_21.txt ~/MITOpenDataProject/
     ```
     The download script will skip any ROOT file that you have already downloaded and will resume any broken downloads.
 So you don't have to download all the files at once as long as you are downloading all of them to the same directory.
 Note that each file may take 5-10 minutes to download, depending on the quality of your internet connection.